zzApotheosis/zzApotheosis/README.md

 ## TV Shows

 Basically everybody's got a TV show near and dear to their heart and I am no exception.
 Here are all of the shows I've seen.
-- Arcane
-- Avatar: The Last Airbender
-- Avatar: The Legend of Korra
-- Breaking Bad
-- Dexter's Laboratory
-- Fairly Odd Parents
-- Game of Thrones
-- Spongebob Squarepants
-- The Office
-- Parks and Recreation

 This is my personal TV show hall of fame.
 The following list is the TV shows I thoroughly enjoyed and highly recommend.
 - Arcane